TMS for Addiction Recovery in Arizona

 2. Nicotine and Smoking Dependence

 Many clients seek TMS for smoking cessation to reduce nicotine cravings and withdrawal-related anxiety.
+Studies have shown that TMS can lead to reductions in cigarette consumption and may help disrupt brain responses to smoking cues.

-3. Behavioral and Compulsive Patterns
+3. Behavioral Addictions and Compulsive Patterns

 Including food-related compulsions, reward-seeking habits, and impulsive behaviors that share neurological similarities with substance-driven addiction.
+TMS is also FDA-approved for obsessive compulsive disorder (OCD), demonstrating its effectiveness in treating compulsive behaviors beyond substance use.

 What to Expect During TMS Sessions

 At Camelback Integrated Health and Wellness, we tailor each treatment plan to your specific history, goals, and symptoms.
+The effectiveness and safety of TMS for addiction have been demonstrated in randomized controlled trials and clinical trials, often using sham stimulation as a control, and supported by systematic reviews.

 Your First Visit: Personalized Mapping